Charlotte Hornets (baseball): Affiliation with the Senators/Twins (1937–1972)

 The team was purchased by the Washington Senators in 1937.
 The club would remain affiliated with the Senators/Twins franchise for 35 years.
 In 1938 the team was managed by Calvin Griffith, the adopted son of Senators owner Clark Griffith.
-In 1940, Calvin Griffith built a 3,200-seat park in Charlotte's Dilworth neighborhood on Magnolia Avenue and named it Clark Griffith Park.
+In 1940, Calvin Griffith built a 3,200-seat park on Magnolia Avenue in Charlotte's Dilworth neighborhood and named it Clark Griffith Park.
 It officially opened in 1941, and was the home of the Hornets for the next 31 years.
-The Ballpark would keep the name Griffith Park for the Charlotte Orioles inaugural season in 1976, before being renamed in 1977 as "Jim Crockett Memorial Park" or simply referred to as "Crockett Park" named after Jim Crockett, the O's owner's (Francis Crockett) husband.
+The ballpark would keep the name Griffith Park for the Charlotte Orioles inaugural season in 1976, before being renamed Jim Crockett Memorial Park (often simply referred to as "Crockett Park") in 1977, after Jim Crockett, husband of O's owner Francis Crockett.

-(Now back to the Charlotte "Hornets" history.)
-Following a three-year break during World War II, the Hornets returned to competition now in the Tri-State League (Class B) through the 1953 season when it rejoined the Class-A South Atlantic League.
-It remained in the league, which was upgraded to Class AA in 1963 and renamed the Southern League the following year, through 1972.
+Following a three-year break during World War II, the Hornets returned to competition by joining the Tri-State League (Class B) through the 1953 season, after which they rejoined the Class-A South Atlantic League.
+They remained in the league upon its being upgraded to Class AA in 1963 and renamed the Southern League the following year, through 1972.
 (In 1971 the Hornets played in the Dixie Association, a merger of the Texas and Southern leagues.)
 In 1972, the Twins also placed a Class A Western Carolinas League franchise, the Charlotte Twins, alongside the Double-A Hornets' franchise; it lasted only one season.
-Through the years, the Hornets won championships in the North Carolina League (1902, 1916 and 1923), Piedmont League (1931 and 1938) Tri-State League (1946, 1947 and 1952) and Southern League (1969,1971).
+Through the years, the Hornets won championships in the North Carolina League (1902, 1916 and 1923), Piedmont League (1931 and 1938), Tri-State League (1946, 1947 and 1952), and Southern League (1969 and 1971).